FelixMartel/DEVINE/docs/source/installation/index.rst

 DEVINE is a project with **many** dependencies such as ``ROS``.

-We recommand you install it on a fresh Ubuntu installation.
+We recommend you to install it on a fresh copy of Ubuntu 16.04 LTS.

 Fresh Ubuntu 16.04 LTS
 ======================